 If you’re looking to save money across pantry items such as nuts, seeds, flours and meals, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to check them out.

-- 1 tablespoon vanilla bean powder or paste
+- 1 tbsp vanilla -powder, extract or essence

-- 1 good pinch of sea salt - I quite like a sweet and salty taste
+- Pinch sea salt -optional but I quite like a sweet and salty taste

 - Press the mix into a small lined tray, sprinkle with cacao nibs and salt (you may need to press into the mix with the back of a spoon) and place in the fridge or freezer to set for 5 - 10 minutes.

-Once set, remove from the tin and chop into little squares.
-Keep in a container in the fridge.
+- Once set, remove from the tin and chop into little squares.